Select Page

-Potential Home for Bright Way Zen – Sangha Support Needed!
+Progress Toward a Home for Bright Way Zen

-There are many potential obstacles we still face in making this a permanent home for the Zen Center.
-The Burks (our teacher Domyo and her husband John) need to work out acceptable terms of purchase with the seller, and then we have to work with Washington County to get permission for religious institution use at the site.
+Many things still need to happen before we can make this a permanent home for the Zen Center, but we are hopeful.
+The Burks (our teacher Domyo and her husband John) have agreed on terms of purchase with the seller and had the property inspected.
+We are in process of assuming the seller's mortgage and have begun our work with Washington County to get permission for religious institution use at the site.
+This process can take 5 months or more.

 Wish us luck!
 Check here for updates!